Rayhan-dev/ai_ml_beginner/README.md

-# Dont even look at the code . just exporing and too basic
+# Dont even look at the code . too basic